 Everything You Need to Know about Making Beer Cheese Soups:

 Cheese: Always use a block and grate it yourself; grated cheese has anti-caking agents and doesn’t melt as smoothly as cheese that you grate.
 Note the recipe below calls for a pound of cheese, grated, not one pound of grated cheese, a distinction that might not be clear if you’re new at reading recipes.

 Now, most cheese soups are made with Cheddar but there are a lot of options from grocery store to artisan to aged.
 You can go with orange or white cheddar, add a little smoked cheddar, and use anything from mild to sharp or a combination.
 Or if you’d like you can use another type of cheese, in all or in part.
-Gouda, Gruyere, Havarti or Parmesan work well with the Cheddar.
+Gouda, Gruyere, Havarti or Provolone and even a little bit of Parmesan all work well combined with the Cheddar.
 This soup can be pureed or not; if you’re using a white cheese and puree the veggies, the carrots will turn the soup pale orange.
 If you don’t mind getting a little spendy, Tillamook is my absolute first choice but I’ve made this plenty o’ times with grocery store cheddar!

 Beer: I’m no beer expert and the choice is yours but I’d stay away from bitter.
 Lighter or nutty Ales and many Lagers are usually good, anything from pale to amber to dark.
 Some fall lagers are amazing.
 I think some of the Octoberfest beers would be great, and I’ve used light Belgian beer, a Trappist beer, and India Pale Ale before.
 The last time I made this, I used Blue Moon.
 And if you don’t like beer or can’t have it?
 Just use extra chicken broth.